 Several ‘Should you be on Clubhouse’ articles have been written for consumers 50+.
 These point out why Clubhouse has been attractive to this population segment – including those published on Next Avenue (Margie Zable Fisher), AARP (Ed Baig) and Tampa Bay Times (Hannah Critchfield, Seniors Reporter).
 My article is focused on health care, start-ups, age tech product development, healthy longevity, caregiving and care facilities – more specifically on the themes of my Club: Rethinking Aging.

 Becoming a Member of Rethinking Aging Club

-If you’d like to join the Rethinking Aging Club on Clubhouse, please follow the Club.
+If you’d like to join the Rethinking Aging Club on Clubhouse, you can now just hit join.
 It is important to fill out your bio and authenticate your identity by connecting Twitter and/or Instagram.
 If you don’t have one of those, please include the link to your LinkedIn.
 You can expect a one-hour room every Thursday at 10am PT with lively discussion.
 For the first six months or so, all members were carefully curated before they were admitted but when Clubhouse gave Club owners new choices about room types, this type made more sense.